Questions and Answers

 Various studies around the world have shown that the better the primary health care system the cheaper the healthcare to the government and surprisingly to some, the better the health of the population.

 This doesn't mean a greater spend for the individual.
 In todays high tech times sometimes it is felt that if you can do a test do it, if you can take a pill to fix it then do it.
-The reality is medicine still doesn't know everything in fact it is a long way from knowing everything.
-We do know that simple things are often best left alone and given time to help.
-We do know that sometimes an improved diet can help. examples may be a low "fod map" diet for irritable bowel or a lower calorie diet for weight loss.
-The cheapest things to do to feel better may be keeping busy and getting your mind off a focus on your problems, along with some simple medications.
+The reality is medicine still doesn't know everything.
+As many people know it is a long way from knowing everything.
+We do know that simple things are often best left alone and given time to settle.
+We do know that sometimes an improved diet can help.
+Examples may be a low "fod map" diet for irritable bowel or a lower calorie diet for weight loss.
+The cheapest things to do to feel better may be keeping busy and getting your mind off focusing on your problems, perhaps along with some simple medications.
 Most vitamins and nutritional pills are far more expensive than dietary change ie adding more fruit and vegetables.
-Many of these " pills" have very little evidence of benefit and may not be worth spending precious money on.
+Many of these "pills" have very little evidence of benefit and may not be worth spending precious money on.
 Avoid spending up big at a pharmacy, sometimes they can give good advice but ultimately they make their money from a lot of those extra sales.
-Make the most of your visits to doctors and come prepared having already thought through the history of you illness or what your concerns are.
+Make the most of your visits to doctors and come prepared having already thought through the history of your illness or what your concerns are.
 Tell the doctor what you are worried about.
 If they regularly aren't willing to listen then think about trying another doctor.
 You need some time to tell your story and what is troubling you.
 It has been shown that even for something simple there can be a mismatch in what the doctor thinks you want and what you want.
 For example many people come to a doctor wanting to check it is still normal to be coughing and spluttering 2 weeks into a cold and would prefer reassurance they don't have pneumonia, however the doctor may assume they have come because they believe they do have pneumonia and want antibiotics.
 Have a conversation and talk about all the external costs that can occur with managing your health.

 What is Bulk Billing?

 If a doctor bulk bills a patient it means he accepts the government decreed fee for his service.
-For those patients who are on a health care card there is also a top up of about $6 if in Perth and $9 elsewhere.
+For those patients who are on a health care card there is also a top up of about $6.
 This is a government carrot.
 If doctors billed the same fee then they would also have to consider the bad debts and time spent chasing thus a "bulk bill" fee pays less.
-Under the current set up, Drs are paid $9 less for patients who theoretically have more ability to pay.
+Under the current set up, Drs are paid $6 less for patients who theoretically have more ability to pay.
 The current medicare began in 1984 and today patients are rebated 100% of the government schedule for GP visit items.
-Since 1992 the schedule fee for a "standard" gp visit has increased by 54% and will stay at this level to 2020 at the decision of the current government.
-Over the same time the CPI has increased by 86%.
-There have been some other payments given at times to, (and taken away from) General practice however these were contingent on spending more time and money in infrastructure, technology etc. ( more of a stick)
+Since 1992 the schedule fee for a "standard" gp visit has increased by 54% Over the same time the CPI has increased by 86%.
+There have been some other payments given at times to, and taken away from, General practice however these were contingent on spending more time and money in infrastructure, technology etc. (more of a stick)

 What about enduring power of attorney, guardianship and advance health directives?